 Moving away from programmes such as Microsoft Excel that encourage disparate data and teams to adopt inconsistencies in the way they work should be the first consideration."

-Instead, businesses should look to use a centralised contract repository within a dedicated contract management system.
+Instead, businesses should look to use contract repository software.

 By aligning people with this new technology, processes will naturally improve and be applied consistently across the organisation.
 By storing contracts and their metadata in a single and accessible location businesses can formalise documentation, have accuracy in the data they’re working with, improve overall visibility and set measurable goals.